sthaeron/forsyde-devtools/docs/project-overview.md

 Create and document two development tools, one to compile, and one to visualise the SDF model subset of the ForSyDe modelling language framework.
 This is done by implementing:
 - [SDF models](https://hackage.haskell.org/package/forsyde-shallow-3.5.0.0/docs/ForSyDe-Shallow-MoC-SDF.html) including: 16 general actors and a delay actor.
-- Ineger arithmetic operations including: adding, subtracting, multiplying, and negation.
+- Integer arithmetic operations including: adding, subtracting, multiplying, and negation.
-- Visualiser takes the form of a VScode extension using the [KIELER](https://github.com/kieler) library.
+- Visualiser takes the form of a VS Code extension using the [KIELER](https://github.com/kieler) library.
 - Compiler generates C code that runs bare metal in a standard Linux PC environment and on a Pico 2 embedded board.

 Optional Goals:
 - Explore compiling to new hardware platform (Jetson Nano and Jetson Thor), other Model of Computations, and other languages.
-- Static multicore scheduling with blocking read and blocking writes for buffers between cores.
+- Static multicore scheduling with blocking read/write buffers between cores.
 - Automatic multicore scheduling using Design Space Exploration tools.

 # Project Structure
-The following picture represents the whole structure of the ForSyDe DevTool project.
-The rectangular shapes present an input or output component, while the spherical shapes present transitions between components.
+The following picture represents the whole structure of the ForSyDe DevTools project.
+The rectangular shapes represent an input or output component, while the elliptical shapes represent transitions between components.

 ![ForSyDe DevTools Structure](forsyde-devtools-structure.svg)